-Some of the different forms of vesicles that animal and plant cells can have include vacuoles, transport vesicle, lysosomes, and secretory vesicles.
+Some of the different forms of vesicles that animal and plant cells can have include vacuoles, transport vesicles, lysosomes, and secretory vesicles.

 The tonoplast also assists in the regulation of ion concentrations in the cytoplasm, so it helps alter the pH of the cell.
 The vacuole needs a low pH to activate the enzymes that will degrade waste products.
 Until the waste products are degraded, they can harm the rest of the cell, so the vacuole protects other parts of the cell from damage.
 The number of vacuoles found within the cell, as well as the size of the vacuoles, vary depending on the cell’s needs.
 Animal vacuoles are frequently more numerous, as they play roles in endocytosis and exocytosis, the larger movements of the cell.

 Contractile vacuoles are subtypes of vacuoles that help regulate the amount of water and ions within a cell.
-This is especially true for cells which lack a cell wall.
+This is especially true for cells that lack a cell wall.

 Vesicles are an integral part of the transport of materials.
 Vesicles often transport things from one part of the cell to another, and this is referred to as intracellular transport.
 As an example, while proteins are created by the endoplasmic reticulum, they are picked up by vesicles and move to the Golgi body or Golgi apparatus.
 When the transport vesicles have reached the inside of the Golgi network, the proteins that the vesicles carry get modified and sent out to the regions of the cell they are needed in.
 Their destination is determined based on sequences of amino acids.